Tyler-Elliot/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This guide provides an overview of the required components and a step-by-step walkthrough for installing osTicket, an open-source help desk ticketing system.<br />

 <h2>Video Demonstration</h2>